alejandrobll/py-sphviewer/content/tutorials.md

 # Getting started

 Getting started with Py-SPHViewer is easy.
-We show below the minimal example of its use to obtain a good rendering of the distribution of dark matter particles in a cosmological simulation.
-After this example we include a number of tutorials that are useful to get started and understanding how Py-SPHViewer work in more depth.
+We show below a minimal example on how to obtain the projected density field of the distribution of dark matter particles in a cosmological simulation.
+After this example you should check the tutorials, which are useful to get started and understanding how Py-SPHViewer works.

 The example below uses [this hdf5 file](https://github.com/alejandrobll/py-sphviewer/raw/master/examples/darkmatter_box.h5py), so please download it before running the code below: